shoumodip/ido.nvim/README.md

 ```

 ## Projects
-Switch to a project within a directory and run Git Files (optional)
+Switch to a project within a directory

 ```lua
 require("ido").projects("~/Git") -- Projects base path of choice